 Depending upon course requirements, the availability of University staff and Faculty resources, it may be possible to substitute some existing graduate or undergraduate courses in other faculties for certain subjects of the course.
-This development would be subject to the approval of the Higher Degree Committee of the Faculty of the Built Environment and the Heads of the schools offering the courses.
-Where the credit point of subjects is increased by substitution of subjects from other schools, the requirement for the stated number of credits in elective subjects is correspondingly reduced.
+This development would be subject to the approval of the Higher Degree Committee of the Faculty of the Built Environment and the Associate Dean - Postgraduate Studies.
+Where the credit points of subjects is increased by substitution of subjects from other academic units, the requirement for the stated number of credits in elective subjects is correspondingly reduced.